Hey Kids (Start Here)

 This is the worst idea you’ve ever had, his brain says.

-What now? his brain says, sounding more than a little sanctimonious.
+What now?
+His brain sounds more than a little sanctimonious.
 You can’t climb a fence.

-Yeah, he agrees, beginning to climb the fence anyway.
+Yeah, he agrees, climbing the fence anyway.
 You’re probably right about this, brain.

-His boots aren’t made for scaling chain-linked fences, that’s for sure.
+His boots aren’t made for scaling chain-link fences, that’s for sure.

-The kids seem to be schadenfreudeshly both egging him on and hoping for surprise electrocution if the enraged, blue-white, anticipatory revenge vibe he’s getting is anything to go by.
+The kids seem to be schadenfreudishly egging him on and hoping for surprise electrocution if the enraged, blue-white, anticipatory revenge vibe he’s getting is anything to go by.

 That seems fair, Newt thinks in their direction.
 Be who you are, kids.

-He gets to the top of the fence on a mixture of upper body strength, determination, and incredulity.
+He makes it to the top of the fence on a mixture of upper body strength, determination, and incredulity.
 It’s not that high, there’s no barbed wire along the top, and no surprise electrocution, so that works out well for him.
-He gets one leg over the top of the fence, and then, alas, he’s finds himself stuck, a little bit.
+He gets one leg over the top of the fence, and then, alas, he finds himself stuck a little bit.
 Not really, but kind of.
 Sort of.
 Sort of stuck.
-Ideally, he would have done something a whole lot more graceful, featuring a mid-air one-eighty or really anything that was not this.
+Ideally, he would have done something a whole lot more graceful, featuring a mid-air one eighty or really anything that wasn’t this.

-“This is the worst,” he says through clenched teeth, trying not to castrate himself.
+“This is the worst.”
+He clenches his teeth and tries not to castrate himself.

-He needs a fulcrum, both to get his right leg over the top of the fence and also to do an about face because he’s climbing down, he is not jumping down, not from a height of seven feet.
+He needs a fulcrum to get his right leg over the top of the fence and also to do an about face because he’s climbing down, he is not jumping down, not from a height of seven feet.
 He’d probably break an ankle.
 And/or his neck.

-“This is really embarrassing,” he says, laying sideways atop the fence, irregular cut edges of chain links catching on his clothing.
-He gets his right leg up and over and then hangs onto the top of the fence with both hands and lowers himself down as slowly as possible, which is not actually that slowly, thanks to the momentum he’s got going.
-He lets go, falls about a foot and a half, hits the ground, and, miraculously, manages not to break any bones.
+“This is really embarrassing.”
+He lays sideways atop the fence, distributing his body weight linearly.
+Irregular cut edges of chain links catch on his clothing and dig into his skin.
+He gets his right leg up and over and then grips the top of the fence with both hands and lowers himself as slowly as possible, which isn’t all that slow, thanks to the momentum he’s got going.
+He lets go, falls about a foot and a half, hits the ground, and miraculously manages not to break any bones.

-“I’m cool,” he says, examining his scraped hands and torn shirt.
-He looks around, glares at the chain link fence, adjusts his glasses, squares his shoulders, and starts forward, across the field of cement that separates the fence from the base of the Wall.
+“I’m cool.”
+He examines his scraped hands and torn shirt, then looks around, glares at the chain-link fence, adjusts his glasses, squares his shoulders, and starts across the field of cement that separates the fence from the base of the Wall.

 He’s sure he’s being captured on video somewhere, but he’s also sure that the majority of the elaborate surveillance network atop the Wall points in an oceanward direction.
-So, somewhere, some overworked security personnel might or might not be watching a guy in skinny jeans and a black pullover walk across this strange no man’s land of dirty cement with a confused gait that just won’t seem to settle into something steady.
+So, somewhere, some overworked security personnel might or might not be watching a guy in skinny jeans and a black pullover walk across this strange no-man’s-land of dirty cement with a confused gait that just won’t settle into something steady.
 He probably looks drunk and non-threatening.

 Hopefully.